Trees and transport for all.

 We're a group of concerned local residents who have been taking our government to court since 2021 to stop the A38 Derby junctions road scheme.

-We want to save our trees and protect our health from the £250 million pound disruptive expansion.
+We want to save our environment and protect our health from the £250 million pound disruptive expansion.

 What is the A38 Derby junctions scheme?